openenclave/openenclave/doc/refman/doxygen-howto.md

 the @cond command.
 Here is an example.

 /**
- * @cond EXCLUDE_FROM_DOC
+ * @cond DEV
  */
 <your code section goes here>
 /**
  * @endcond
  */
-So, unless you define EXCLUDE_FROM_DOC to Doxygen, the code block will be ignored.
+So, unless you define DEV to Doxygen, the code block will be ignored.